10 Highest Mountains in the World Have to See Once in Your Lifetime !

 June 3, 1950

 Intro and then describe each below with appropriate length.
 Must give equal length to each.
-Must include where they are located, the special about it, height, how to get there, who climbed it first, and when, any Nepali who climbed this mountain, weather, people and culture, and any interesting facts.
+It must include where they are located, the special about it, height, how to get there, who climbed it first and when, any Nepali who climbed this mountain, weather, people and culture, and any interesting facts.

 1. What is The Highest Mountain in The World?

 Sagarmatha/Everest (8848.86 m), the highest mountain globally, sits on the Nepal-China border at Solukhumbu.
 Climbed first by Tenzing Norgay and Edmund Hillary in 1953, the imperial beauty welcomes travelers from Nepal's southern ridge.
-A limited amount of special permits allows climbers to embrace May's peak (summer monsoon season).
+A limited number of special permits allow climbers to embrace May's peak (summer monsoon season).
 The most popular route starts from Lukla to Namche Bazaar.
+After the epic journey by Tenzing Norgay and Edmund Hillary, travellers around the world have visited the Mt.
+Everest Base camp trek and most popular Kalapathar (5,555 m).
+In 2024, spring data show 800 to 900 trekkers entering the Sagarmatha National Park to see Mt.
+Everest.

 K2 (8611 m), the second-highest mountain in the world, falls on the Gilgit-Baltistan region's Pakistan-China border.
 Italian climbers Lino Lacedelli and Achille Compagnoni successfully climbed it in 1954.
-Climbers attempted and succeeded in summiting the peak from almost all ridges, all of those located on the Pakistan side.
-The standard route runs from Abruzzi Spur on the Pakistan side.
+Climbers attempted and succeeded in summiting the peak from almost all the ridges, all of which were located on the Pakistani side.
+The standard route runs from Abruzzi Spur on the Pakistani side.
 K2 infamously remains untouched during the winter season and barely climbable during summer.

-Situated in Taplejung, Nepal, Kanchenjunga (8586 m) takes third position in the world’s highest mountains.
+Situated in Taplejung, Nepal, Kanchenjunga (8586 m) takes third place in the world’s highest mountains.
 Englishmen Joe Brown and George Band first slew the peak in 1955.
-Climber access three routes from Nepal and one from India to get to the summit.
+Climbers must access three routes from Nepal and one from India to get to the summit.
 The Limbu community of Nepal considers Kanchenjunga as an abode of the divine goddess Yuma Sammang.
+To see Mount Kanchenjunga from the nearest distance, it is best to trek to Kanchenjunga Base Camp.
+There are North and South Base Camps, two base camps for the Kanchenjunga Expedation, but the South Base Camp is most commonly used for the expedation due to batter access.
+Basically, the Kanchenjunga Circuit trek can be done in 17 days, ranging from a short time to more than three weeks to explore the verdant side of the region.

-Mahalangur Himalayas, Makalu (8485 m) boasts its 5th position from the Khumbu region of Nepal.
-First climbed in 1954 by American climber Riley Keegan.
+Mahalangur Himalayas, Makalu (8485 m), boasts its 5th position in the Khumbu region of Nepal.
+It was first climbed in 1954 by American climber Riley Keegan.
 Makalu became infamous for its extreme difficulty and sharp ridges, yet climbers attempting in spring (March) succeeded the most.
-Part of Makalu's charm falls into the Makalu-Barun Valley's pristine scenery.
+Part of Makalu's charm lies in the Makalu-Barun Valley's pristine scenery.
+Makalu Base Camp Trek is now known as tea house trek, where trekkers can stay overnightat tea house and hotel and eat food chosing from menu cards.

-The Snow White of the Highest Mountains in the world, Dhaulagiri (8167 m) in the Gandaki Province of Nepal welcomes climbers from the northeast ridge.
+The Snow White of the Highest Mountains in the World, Dhaulagiri (8167 m) in the Gandaki Province of Nepal, welcomes climbers from the northeast ridge.
 Early spring (March) brings climbers from all over the world to Dhaulagiri.
 Nawang Dorje Sherpa and Nyima Dorje were the first climbers to conquer the snow-capped beauty.
+After Dhaulagiri's expedition, many mountaineers follow the footprints of the Pienior legend and many trekkers do even Dhaulagiri Circuit trek for most adventure trek.

-8. Eighth Highest Mountain Peak in the World
+8. The eighth-highest Mountain Peak in the World

 The Hanging Peak of Manaslu (8163 m) lies in Gorkha of Nepal, flirting with climbers and trekkers trotting in warm summer months.
-Surrounded by a massive Conservation area, Manaslu requires special permits costing about $70 for climbers to step afoot.
+Manaslu needs unique permits that cost about $70 in order for climbers to enter the surrounding vast conservation area.
+Recently, the Manaslu Circuit Trek has become popular to observe Mt.
+Manaslu and the sourdened mountain in the Himalaya near Tibet border.

 The Naked Mountain Nanga Parbat (8126 m) flaunts itself in the Diamer district of the Gilgit-Baltistan region.
 Nanga Parbat, most welcoming from the northern ridge, allowed Austrian climber Hermann Buhl to be the first ascent to its summit.
 Seven Years in Tibet is one of the most remarkable Himalayan novels based around the immaculate vibes of Nanga Parbat.

 Annapurna I (8091 m), the Annapurna massif leader, ranks as the tenth highest peak in the world.
 The peak in the Gandaki region of Nepal, infamous for steep trails, keeps inexperienced climbers away.
-Featured at the Annapurna Conservation Area center, the peak remains accessible with plentiful tea houses along the way.
+Featured at the Annapurna Conservation Area center, the peak remains accessible, with plentiful tea houses along the way.
 Trekkers require a special permit and mostly travel during the expedition.
+Annapurna Base Camp Trek, Ghorepani Poon Hill Trek, and ABC Trek via Poon Hill are the most popular treks in the region.

 Conclusion

 Explore the world’s highest mountains.
-Adventurers in pursuit of once-in-a-lifetime experiences come to Nepal to bring meaning to their journeys.
+Adventurers, in pursuit of once-in-a-lifetime experiences, come to Nepal to bring meaning to their journeys.
 Let the snowy peaks speak to your inner self.
-Surrender your fears and set out on a journey to finding yourself.
+Surrender your fears and set out on a journey to find yourself.
 Escape and breathe the air of the Himalayas.

 Karna Rana